dfircheatsheet/dfircheatsheet.github.io/README.md

-# DFIR CheatSheet
+# DFIR Cheat Sheet
 Original website was created by <a href="https://twitter.com/jnordine">@jnordine</a> <a href="https://osintframework.com/">OSINT Framework</a> feel free to check it.
 ## Notes
 I originally created this cheatsheet with the knowledge I got from reading DFIR books, Other Cheatsheets and some technical experince .
 Please let me know about anything that might be missing!

-Please visit cheatsheet at the link below.
+Please visit cheat sheet at the link below.

 https://dfircheatsheet.github.io